martgil/webext-docs/windows.rst

          :name: [``url``]
          :type: (string or array of string, optional)

-         A URL or array of URLs to open as tabs in the window.
+         A URL to be opened in a popup window, ignored in all other window types.
+This may also be an array, but only the first element is used (popup windows may not have multiple tabs).
+If the URL points to a content page (a web page, an extension page or a registered WebExtension protocol handler page), the popup window will navigate to the requested page.
+All other URLs will be opened externally after creating an empty popup window.
 Fully-qualified URLs must include a scheme (i.e. :value:`http://www.google.com`, not :value:`www.google.com`).
-Relative URLs will be relative to the current page within the extension.
+Relative URLs will be relative to the root of the extension.
 Defaults to the New Tab Page.

       .. api-member::